mims-harvard/ProCyon/examples/paper_analyses/README.md

 Before attempting to reproduce, please follow all installation instructions [here](https://github.com/mims-harvard/ProCyon?tab=readme-ov-file#installation), and ensure the correct versions of each library are installed.
 This includes downloading datasets, model checkpoints, etc. as many notebooks and scripts make use of these resources, including files from the dataset available on [Huggingface](https://huggingface.co/datasets/mims-harvard/ProCyon-Instruct).

+## Training
+All details about training are found in [`ProCyon/examples/training`](https://github.com/mims-harvard/ProCyon/tree/main/examples/training).

 ## Figure 2

 **Panel f,g**: These results were generated using our evalaution framework.
 Please see the [README](https://github.com/mims-harvard/ProCyon/tree/main/procyon/evaluate) for more details on how to run it.